 My next camera was a Sony Cyber-Shot 5.0 Megapixel with a zoom lens.
 The zoom was a nice improvement for getting closer to the action.
 After my girls graduated I moved on to a Canon 60d, a significant improvement in picture quality.
 The burst mode led me to shoot many more photos per event.
 How I wished I had that camera when my girls were younger.
 My next camera was a Canon 7D Mark II with improved auto focus and faster burst mode.

 The next step in my photography journey was post-processing with Lightroom.
 I was able to fix photos that did not turn out just as I had hoped.
 It also allowed for the cataloging of the many thousands of pictures I was taking each year.

 I started posting pictures to Flickr to make it easy for others to view my pictures and to download copies for their own collection.
 I created a Mountie Sports Pics Facebook page for additional access to my pictures, although Flickr provided for better picture viewing on a computer screen.

 I found that Flickr posted ads every 5th pictures when using the slide show feature.
 So I have now moved to SmugMug which provides a clean slide show mode without ads.
 Smugmug also allows for the easy downloading of pictures and the ability to download a whole photo gallery with one click of the mouse. (should anyone really want to)

-I currently shoot with a Canon 7d Mark II.
+I currently shoot with a Canon 1Dx Mark II.
+Again a camera with a still faster burst mode and slightly better auto focus.
 I love the quality of the pictures it captures when I get the settings right.
 I do not charge for any of my pictures.
 Charging for pictures would limit the reach my pictures have and the number of eyes that ultimately see the pictures of these amazing athletes.